-The game opens up with an every day injustice that sees a young innocent life destroyed in the service of a powerful man who won’t even remember the name of the kid he ruined.
-You play as this protagonist, who tries to protect a woman from her abusive, politician boss making advances on her without her consent, only for the entire truth of the incident to get turned on its head and your character ending up imprisoned and abused by police officers on trumped up charges.
-All for the crime of invonveniencing a powerful man in the midst of committing a sexual assault.
+The game opens up with an everyday injustice that sees a young innocent life destroyed in service of a powerful man who won’t even remember the name of the teenager he ruined.
+This teenager will be the story’s protagonist, who tries to protect a woman from her abusive, politician boss making advances on her without her consent, only for the entire truth of the incident to get turned on its head and your character ending up imprisoned and abused by police officers on trumped up charges.
+All for the crime of invonveniencing a powerful man in the midst of committing sexual assault.
 You’re sent away to a new highschool with a criminal record, seen by everyone in this alien community as a dangerous felon and a scumbag.
 Nobody there knows you or the circumstances of your arrest, they just hate you because they were essentially told to hate you by the legal system and the people in power that rigged it.
 This is all makes for a great set up, though the game does fumble it a little bit by not making your character’s criminal status a bigger part of his relationship to the characters he meets in and out of school.
 For the most part your life in Tokyo, even in the phase of the game where there’s a powerful politician literally out to kill you and your friends (your character’s disguise during this period is to have his hoody up), is mostly similar to other Persona games’ experience with your main character in their respective towns.

 The first arc concerns you making friends with the other school outcasts, Ryuji, a former track star who is being abused by the school’s former Olympic medalist volleyball player turned coach, Suguru Kamoshida, and Ann, who is being sexually harrassed by that same coach.
 By siding with them in their struggle against this coach, your character is once again in the crosshairs of another powerful adult.
 It’s implied (and confirmed in a cut flashback) that coach Kamoshida’s past sexual indiscretions forced him out of his Olympic career and made him end up taking a position at a highschool.
 Because the women he assaulted were forced into silence, the actual reasons of his exit from his Olympic career were kept secret, so Kamoshida was allowed to strut around in a normal highschool as a big fish in a small pond.
 He of course immediately abused his position, degrading and humiliated the boys he taught, while sexually harassing or assaulting any girl that caught his eye.
 He could do this with impunity because his word meant more than any student’s due to the prestige he afforded the school as a former olympian coaching their rinky dink sports teams.
 And now, you’re in his sights because your two new friends happen to be some of his victims and you wanted to defend them.
 You’re right back to where you began, in the way of a powerful man who will surely destroy you, but this time fate intervenes in the way it does in all Persona titles: You get a large floating demon aparation to show up, granting you a bevy of useful powers.
 This is framed in this game as your rebellious spirit manifesting itself as a powerful demonic entity, ready to defy the corrupt society that has all but imprisoned you, and the cutscene of you achieving this gift (along with the scenes of your friends/party members eventually getting it) is a true highlight of this game’s narrative.
 There’s nothing more liberating than being able to gain the power to upend a world that is intent on keeping you down, it’s wish fulfillment in its purest, most joyous form.